adrimarieg/adrimarieg/README.md

 ..and a few facts about me:

-- 🔭 I’m currently working on a housing mobile application
+- 🔭 I’m currently working on an iOS application to increase cost transperency in the housing rental market
-- 🌱 I’m currently learning iOS Development
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/adriannegonzalez/)

 <!--